Great Prophet XIV

-The Great Prophet XIV (پیامبر اعظم ۱۴) was an Iranian military exercise that took place in the Persian Gulf region from 28 to 30 July 2020, involving the Navy and the Aerospace Force of the Islamic Revolutionary Guard Corps.
+The Great Prophet XIV (پیامبر اعظم ۱۴) was an Iranian military exercise that took place in the Persian Gulf region from 28 to 30 July 2020, involving the Navy and the Aerospace Force of the Islamic Revolutionary Guard Corps (IRGC).

 Major events

 Underground missile tests

 During the exercise, Iran fired underground ballistic missiles for the first time, claiming carrying out such an operation for "the first time in the world".

 Su-22 bombings

 During the exercise, Sukhoi Su-22 fighter jets bombed predetermined targets on Faror Island.
 The Sukhoi Su-22s are based at Shiraz, 500 kilometers away from the Strait of Hormuz and had been overhauled two years earlier, after decades of being grounded.
 The aircraft also released glide bombs against naval targets.

 Attacks on replica aircraft carrier

 Iran had repaired its replica of a Nimitz-class aircraft carrier –which had suffered significant damage during the Great Prophet IX five years earlier– before the exercise.
 Satellite images provided by Maxar Technologies suggested that the mock carrier –carrying 16 mock-ups of fighter jets on its deck– was pulled by a tugboat on 27 July to the drill site.